zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Below is the testing of this model.

-### Experiment 3: Comparing SVM's Performance as the Number of Classes Increase
+# Experiment 3: Comparing SVM Performance as the Number of Classes Increase

 ```python
 vectorizer, x_train, y_train, x_dev, y_dev, x_test, y_test = data_sets.copy()